 Drought, food shortage, warfare, or illness are possible reasons, but the exact cause for their departure remains a mystery.

 With so much history and mystery, Hovenweep National Monument is a must-visit destination in the Canyon of the Ancients.
 Hovenweep National Monument straddles the Colorado-Utah state line.
 You’ll find it right between Cortez, CO, and Blanding, UT.
 Hovenweep is about 90 miles west of Durango.
 You’ll take US-160 and CO-184 W through the Mesa Verde National Park to get to Hovenweep from Durango.
 The drive will take less than 2 hours and is quite scenic.

 If you plan to see the monument by vehicle, consider a Jeep or SUV with 4-wheel drive to help you conquer mountainous roads and steep canyons.
 Despite the distance, Hovenweep National Monument is definitely worth a visit or day trip.
 Start your day at Hovenweep by checking out the Visitor Center, operated by the National Parks Service.
 Interpretive exhibits and rangers are on staff to answer questions will take some of the mystery away from the ruins.

 Are you ready to make the mystery and history of Hovenweep National Monument part of your next Four Corners vacation?
 Browse Durango lodging, check out exciting Southwest Colorado attractions, and plan the adventure of a lifetime!

 Book Canyons Of The Ancients Tours

-Explore this Colorado national monument with experienced, knowledgeable guides that will take you around the Four Corners area to multiple archaeological sites from the Anasazi Heritage Center, to Lowery Ruins, Sand Canyon, and Canyon of the Ancients.
+Explore this Colorado national monument with experienced, knowledgeable guides that will take you around the Four Corners area to multiple archaeological sites from the Heritage Center, to Lowry Pueblo, Sand Canyon, and Canyons of the Ancients.